racdale/crqa-quickstart-at-ati/README.md

 * **paramSelectionExample.R**: A demonstration of selecting parameters automatically.

+* **recodedTextWithIdentityColumn.R**: Using identity at the front of the text line to create a coded pair of time series to do CRQA with transcripts.

 If you are fresh to R (and RStudio) see: [https://www.datacamp.com/courses/free-introduction-to-r](https://www.datacamp.com/courses/free-introduction-to-r)

 If you have just installed RStudio, you need to install the required packages, like this: